-David’s London studio is in Hackney and he offers a range of packages – from five hours with hair and makeup for £500, to the £200 option where you’ll get shot outside but only have two hours to bag the perfect shot.
+Price’s London studio is in Hackney and he offers a range of packages – from five hours with hair and makeup for £600, to the £250 option where you’ll get shot outside but only have two hours to bag the perfect shot.
 Brilliantly for the actor in a hurry, your photos are edited and then ready for download within 48 hours, with retouched photos ready in seven days.

 The Breakdown: This north London photographer has big names on his portfolio and reviews from agents and actors that testify to his talent.